top of page

 I have a doctor, a midwife, a bunch of nurses...I'm not sure I want to add yet another person in the room with me.

-It's completely understandable to feel uncertain about whether you'd want to add yet another person in your birth space…it’s a highly personal decision!
-That said, the role of a doula is different from your medical team, so it’s important to consider what kind of support you’re looking for.
-Generally speaking, your doctors/midwives/nurses focus on the medical aspects of your care: monitoring yours and baby’s health, performing procedures, and making clinical decisions (there’s variety in how all this happens depending on the care provider and their modalities, but you get the gist).
-A doula’s primary role is continuous uninterrupted emotional/physical/informational support (read: in between all your doc appts and throughout your entire labor/birth) that is entirely focused on you and your partner.
-We don’t replace your medical pros but we DO complement their care and can help you communicate effectively with them.
-If there’s a situation where you need to make a decision or discuss options, your doula can help clarify things for you and ensure you feel comfortable and informed.
-My advice?
-Interview a few doulas!
-Get a sense of their individual approaches, ask them how they work with other members of your birth team, and see if you “mesh well” (where my Clueless fans at?)
-It’s about what works for YOU, because your birth team makes a huge difference in how you feel about your childbirth experience.
+The role of a doula is different from your medical team, so it’s important to consider what kind of support you’re looking for.
+Generally speaking, medical staff focus on clinical care, whereas my primary role is continuous emotional/physical/informational support (read: in between all your doc appts and throughout your entire labor/birth) that is entirely focused on you and your partner.
+I don’t replace your medical pros but I DO complement their care and can help you communicate effectively with them.
+When you need to make a decision or discuss options, I help clarify things for you and ensure you feel comfortable and informed, and I’ll be there the entire time to assist with comfort measures, optimal positioning, a calming birth space, and more!

 My partner and I took childbirth ed; we feel pretty informed.
 What benefit would adding a doula have?

 First of all, way to go!
 Feeling confident in your knowledge and understanding of childbirth is a great foundation for a positive experience.
 Even with that prep, there are many ways a doula can still provide value, particularly when it comes to hands-on, personalized care during labor.
 By this point you’ve probably heard me say we offer evidence-based emotional, physical, and informational support a bazillion times :) but it’s still true!
-When labor starts, it’s a live, unpredictable experience and a doula helps you understand and adapt to the unfolding situation.
+Labor is a live, unpredictable experience and I can help you understand and adapt to the unfolding situation.
 We can navigate real-time adjustments to your birth plan, be an extra set of experienced hands, help you communicate with your medical team, offer a judgment-free risks/benefits explanation of potential procedures, guide your partner in how best to support you in individual moments, and generally take the pressure off of both of you to feel like you have to know/remember it all.
 My job is to keep the experience as positive, calm, and empowering as possible for you, allowing you both to focus on what you need to…birthing your beautiful baby!

 I don't want to know or think about childbirth!
 I just want a healthy baby at the end of it.
 Why bother with a doula?